 3 HCI505 Foundational Data Analytics

-This course will explore how outcomes are dependent upon the integrity of data; the analysis of data; and the need for clearly defined report writing.
-Students will engage in manipulating data for analysis and interpretation in order to effectively conduct and/or contribute to data analytics projects.
+This course explores data literacy, visual literacy and how outcomes are dependent upon the integrity of data, the analysis of data and the need for clearly defined report writing.
+Students will manipulate data for analysis and interpretation in order to effectively conduct and/or contribute to data analytics projects.

 3 HCI506 Health Policy and Informatics

 This course will explore health care policy and how it relates to informatics.
 Students will describe the history and development of health care policy while comparing U.S. health care policies to other countries.
 Legal, privacy, storage, and security issues will be discussed regarding healthcare and genomic data.

 3 HCI507 Informatics Immersion

 This course leads students to combine management and technical skills to solve real problems regarding healthcare information systems and use of technology in a healthcare setting.
 The immersion project requires the application of principles in health systems, information technology, healthcare delivery and project management.
 Students must complete 80-100 internship hours.

 This course emphasizes the concepts/theories/practices in handling the fiscal and leadership responsibilities of project management related to informatics.
 By the end of this course, students will have developed their Informatics Immersion Project proposal.
 Students must complete 40 internship hours under the supervision of a mentor in the field of informatics.